 - Don't pump oily bilge water overboard-if it discolours surface water, it is pollution.
 This is a criminal offence!
-Large amounts of fuel or oil in the bilge must be pumped into a closed container and properly disposed of-ask your marina or marine mechanic for advice. - Secure an oil absorbent pad or pillow in your bilge and check it often. - ☑ Turn off the bilge pump during fueling. - Chronic fuel or oil in the bilge indicates a leak-check all fittings. - ☑ To clean the bilge, pump out uncontaminated water and then wipe out the rest using an EcoLogo cleaner.
-Don't flush bilges with cleaners. - ☑ Fit a drip tray under your engine to catch any leaks. - ☑ Install a bilge filtration system.
+Large amounts of fuel or oil in the bilge must be pumped into a closed container and properly disposed of-ask your marina or marine mechanic for advice. - Secure an oil absorbent pad or sock in your bilge and check it often. - ☑ Turn off the bilge pump during fueling. - Chronic fuel or oil in the bilge indicates a leak-check all fittings. - To clean the bilge, pump out uncontaminated water and then wipe out the rest using an EcoLogo cleaner.
+Don't flush bilges with cleaners. - ☑ Fit a drip tray under your engine to catch any leaks. - ☑ Install a bilge filtration system. - ☑ Check you bilge after heavy rains.